 These committees have ties to one or more standing committees and have college-wide membership, but are not charged by the Steering Committee.

--Advises, develops and recommends all policies, procedures and regulations concerning Basic Skills to the Executive Vice President for Educational/Student and Outreach Services or the appropriate Governance committee.
+-Advises, develops and recommends all policies, procedures and regulations concerning Foundational Studies to the Vice President for Learning or the appropriate Governance committee.

--Facilitates ongoing College discussion regarding the mission, goals, and objectives of Basic Skills.
+-Facilitates ongoing College discussion regarding the mission, goals, and objectives of Foundational Studies.

--Evaluates and provides guidance for ongoing assessment of Basic Skills.
+-Evaluates and provides guidance for ongoing assessment of Foundational Studies.

 -Defines, investigates and develops effective solutions for various problems relating to basic skills that are identified by the committee and/or other areas of the college community.